nbellas/nbellas.github.io/_pages/about.md

 ---

 # Nikolaos Bellas
-I am a **Professor** in the Department of Electrical and Computer Engineering at the **University of Thessaly**, Greece[cite: 16]. [cite_start]My career spans both high-level academic research and significant industrial leadership in the United States[cite: 16, 27].
+I am a **Professor** in the Department of Electrical and Computer Engineering at the **University of Thessaly**, Greece.
+My career spans both high-level academic research and significant industrial leadership in the United States.

 ## 🔬 Research Interests
 My research focuses on the architectural design of computing systems, specifically: